 The Mobile Film Festival is working with UNRIC on a cell phone video project on climate change.
 The concept is to create a one-minute cell phone video on the topic: "Action!
 For Climate Change."
 It will be open to anyone with a mobile phone with video camera capability.
 The contest will take place in 2015.

 In partnership with the artist, UNRIC uses Elyx to highlight a series of international observances.

 Elyx was widely used in the run-up to the UN's 2014 Climate Summit.

 On World Environment Day UNRIC launched a selfie petition asking you to lend your voice to the call for climate action.

-Snap a selfie to show support for immediate action to combat climate change at the upcoming Climate Summit.
+Snap a selfie to show support for immediate action to combat climate change.

 Secretary-General Ban Ki-moon has already lent his voice, his selfie, to the campaign and is now asking you to do the same.
 Snap a shot in your language and add it to the gallery.

 (a) take a selfie of yourself with the logo,